withastro/docs/src/pages/en/tutorial/1-setup/index.md

 `./astro-site`

     :::note
-    A new Astro project can only be created in a completely empty folder, so choose a folder that does not already exist!
+    A new Astro project can only be created in a completely empty folder, so choose a name for your folder that does not already exist!
     :::

 3. You will see a short list of starter templates to choose from.
 Use the arrow keys (up and down) to navigate to the "Completely Empty" template, and then press return (enter) to submit your choice.